Galbar/applipy_metrics/README.md

 #### Configurations available

-* `metrics.clock`: fully qualified name of a function that returns timestamps.
+* `metrics.clock`: fully qualified name of an object with a member function named `time()` that returns unix timestamps.
 Will be used as the registry clock, used for summaries.
-* `metrics.summary.sample_provider`: fully qualified name of a function that accepts a _clock_ instance and returns an instance of either `applipy_metrics.stats.samples.ExpDecayingSample` or `applipy_metrics.stats.samples.SlidingTimeWindowSample`.
+* `metrics.summary.sample_provider`: fully qualified name of a function that accepts a _clock_ instance and returns an instance of either `applipy_metrics.stats.samples.ExpDecayingSample`, `applipy_metrics.stats.samples.SlidingTimeWindowSample` or `None`.

+#### Metrics Reporters

+If you want to report your metrics using a `applipy_metrics.reporters.reporter.Reporter` instance, simply bind your reporter provider/instance to the base reporter type.
+The MetricsModule will take care of its lifecycle.

 ## Examples